Gran Turismo 6: Development

 In November 2011, the Gran Turismo series creator, Kazunori Yamauchi, announced that he and his team at Polyphony Digital were working on Gran Turismo 6.
 In March 2012, employees were observed on-site at Mount Panorama in Bathurst, New South Wales, Australia, photographing and scanning the track.
 They revealed that Mount Panorama would be included in Gran Turismo 6, making it the first Australian race track featured in the series.

-In February 2013, Michael Denny, senior vice president of Sony Computer Entertainment Europe, claimed that Gran Turismo 6 would remain a PlayStation 3 title, despite the unveiling of the PlayStation 4.
+In February 2013, Michael Denny, senior vice president of Sony Computer Entertainment Europe, stated that Gran Turismo 6 would remain a PlayStation 3 title, despite the unveiling of the PlayStation 4.

 Gran Turismo 6 was announced on May 15, 2013, during a celebration of the 15th anniversary of Gran Turismo hosted by Sony Computer Entertainment Europe at Silverstone Circuit in the United Kingdom.
 At the official announcement, Kazunori Yamauchi stated that Gran Turismo 6 would feature 71 layouts across 33 tracks, 1,200 cars, a more flexible rendering engine that incorporates adaptive tessellation, and a simplified user interface with faster loading times.
 An early build of Gran Turismo 6s updated physics was demonstrated to the public when GT Academy 2013 was released on the PlayStation Store on July 2 of the same year.

 The Monster Tajima E-Runner Pikes Peak Special is one of the new electric cars in the game.

 The developers announced that the Goodwood Festival of Speed hill climb course would be included in the game.
 The 1.16-mile strip of road that runs through the grounds of the Earl of March's family home hosts the annual Festival of Speed, where a variety of cars from throughout motorsport and the automobile industry attempt to set their best times along the narrow course.
 This inspired the game developers to base a track there due to the wide variety of vehicles that use the hill climb in front of 185,000 spectators.
 Yamauchi stated, "I have always been a huge admirer of the Festival of Speed and what Lord March has achieved.
 I love the incredible range of cars on display – from the priceless, rare, and exotic to the latest family hatchbacks and full-on racing cars.
 I love the challenge of the Hill Climb and the rally stage.
 Goodwood represents every type of motoring and motorsport, which very much mirrors what we aim to achieve with Gran Turismo, so it is very special that we have forged this partnership.
 There will be no better feedback than that provided by the Goodwood fans to tell me if we are heading in the right direction with Gran Turismo 6!"
 A demo of GT6 was made available at the Festival, which gave spectators a chance to challenge Nick Heidfeld's 41.6-second course record set in 1999 in a Formula 1 car.